 Anderson Dick, in her lawsuit directly ties Iviewit to her own lawsuit by mentioning Iviewit’s complaints against Cahill in her original lawsuit filing.
-From yet another article from Expose Corrupt Courts titled, “Justice Department Widens "Patentgate" Probe Buried by Ethics Chief Thomas J. Cahill” I QUOTE,
+Brady at the same time was bringing to the public the information from the victims in a public forum and from yet another article from Expose Corrupt Courts titled, “Justice Department Widens "Patentgate" Probe Buried by Ethics Chief Thomas J. Cahill” Let me QUOTE,

 In a letter dated July 16, 2007, the U.S. Department of Justice, Office of Professional Responsibility, announced from its Washington, D.C. headquarters that it was expanding its investigation into a bizarrely stalled FBI investigation that involves an almost surreal story of the theft of nearly 30 U.S. Patents, and other intellectual property, worth billions of dollars.
 The probe reaches some of New York's most prominent politicians and judges, and has already proven to be a stunning embarrassment to the State's ethics watchdog committees.